laurapm/eco-smart-pot/database/schema_design/README.md

 although some others might be included in the near future.

 Information such us when the request was made, or the type of action carried out is what this collection stores.
-For the action, it is used an standarize JSON file through all the interactions of the project.
+For the action, it is used an standardize JSON file through all the interactions of the project.
 That being said, the structure used by those documents just store the function that is going to be performed and the parameters that function takes.